mc-internship/documentation/frontend.md

 ## Installation Instructions

-To run the website on your local server - do the following:
+To run the website on your local server, do the following:

 1. Clone the repository
 `git clone https://github.com/mc-internship/covid19visualizer.git`